albertattard/java-boot-camp/01 - Primer.md

 ![Java from Development to Runtime](assets/images/Java%20from%20Development%20to%20Runtime.png)

 The source code is compiled into Bytecode.
 Bytecode is a form of instruction set designed for efficient execution by the Java JIT compiler.
-Each bytecode is composed of one byte that represents the `opcode`, along with zero or more bytes for operands.
-Of the 256 possible byte-long `opcodes`, 202 are in use.
+Each Bytecode is composed of one byte that represents the [opcode](https://docs.oracle.com/javase/specs/jvms/se8/html/jvms-7.html), along with zero or more bytes for operands.
+Of the 256 possible byte-long `opcodes`, 202 are currently in use.

-**The bytecode is machine independent and it does not matter on which OS the bytecode is generated**.
-The source code can be compiled on a Windows machine and then used on a Mac or vice versa.
-The JIT takes the bytecode and then convert this into machine dependent code.
+**The Bytecode is machine independent and it does not matter on which OS the Bytecode is generated**.
+The source code can be compiled into Bytecode on a Windows machine and then used on a Mac or vice versa.
+The JIT takes the Bytecode and then convert this into machine dependent code.

-It is important to note that to develop and compile code you need to have a JDK installed.
+It is important to note that to develop and compile Java source code you need to have a JDK installed.
 To run a Java application (including all programming languages that run on the JVM) you need to have the JRE installed.
 Note that a JDK also includes the JRE and no need to install a separate JRE when you have a JDK installed.

 ### Recommended Reading